MAP IT

 Stand to the right on escalators

-On escalators, particularly on the Metro or at local shopping malls, you’ll notice that Washingtonians usually stand to the right to make way for people walking (often, quickly and looking like they have somewhere to go, stat!) on the left.
+On escalators, particularly on the Metro or at shopping malls, you’ll notice that Washingtonians usually stand to the right to make way for people walking (or more likely, speed-walking) on the left.
 It’s a longtime DC tradition, and one locals get a little riled up about.
-There’s even an unofficial term for the walkers - “escalefters.”
+There’s even an unofficial term for the offenders: “escalefters.”

 03